 You will want to bring any documentation, including medical records that address the reason(s) for the denial.
 This could be the results of a second medical examination, a time sheet showing that you were working at the time of the injury, or other evidence.
 If you plan on appealing, though, make sure you fully understand the procedures in your state.
 See the instructions for appealing a decision with the Pennsylvania Workers' Compensation Appeal Board for an example.

 Was your workers' comp denied?
 You may feel deflated by the denial letter, but don't despair.
 Your denial may be successfully appealed in many cases, but you'll probably want to work with an experienced workers' compensation attorney.
-Accepting a denial of benefits can be financially devastating, so you may want to meet with a workers' comp lawyer evaluate your claim today at no cost.
+Accepting a denial of benefits can be financially devastating, so you may want to meet with a workers' comp lawyer provide an initial evaluation of your claim today at no cost.